hmcts/pip-publication-services/README.md

 ## API

+### Pre-requisites
+Devs will need to get the gov-uk-notify-api-key environment variable from the relevant keyvault before they are able to send emails.

 Publication services exposes restful api's to complete its tasks, these are:
   * `/notify/welcome-email` - POST request.
 This api takes in a body with the format